benjamminj/portfolio/src/pages/blog/thoughts-on-elm.md

 sum = add "a" "b" -- throws a compiler error that's helpful! 🎉
 ```

 The definition of the function in Elm includes a _type signature_ &mdash; indicating that the `add` function takes 2 numbers as parameters & returns a number as a result.
-Since, the Elm compiler is usually smart enough to _infer_ your type signatures for you, you don't actually have to type this signature to get all the strongly-typed goodies.
+Since the Elm compiler is usually smart enough to _infer_ your type signatures for you, you don't actually have to type this signature to get all the strongly-typed goodies.
 However, I found that as I played more with Elm, I found myself thinking about the type signatures of the functions that I was writing.

 While JavaScript has had a few attempts to bring types to it (notably [Flow](https://flow.org/) & [TypeScript](https://www.typescriptlang.org/)), they both fall way short of Elm's type syntax & static type checking capabilities.
 In Elm, type declarations feel more like a first class citizen, encouraging developers to think about types more often.

-### Enforced Error Handling
+### 2. Enforced Error Handling

 In Elm, the compiler will get reaaaaaaallly angry if you don't handle potential points of failure in your application code.